Oxley Creek: Course and features

-Oxley Creek is crossed by the Ipswich Motorway and Logan Motorway.
+Oxley Creek is crossed by the Logan Motorway (27.64026°S 152.99842°E) and the Ipswich Motorway (27.56412°S 152.98985°E).
 The creek is tidal upstream to the Ipswich Motorway crossing.
 In the suburbs of Oxley, Corinda and Tennyson the lower reaches of the creek contain the Oxley Creek Canoe Trail and are bordered by houses, parks, a driving range and sports fields.
 In these areas it is heavily polluted.
 These winding areas for the creek's catchment are prone to flooding, especially if there is an overflow on the Rocklea flood plains from the tributary Stable Swamp Creek.